kisanakkkkk/pocket_dummy_oauth/README.md

 ==deployment==
 1. php -S 0.0.0.0:8000, go to http://localhost:8000/ on browser
-2. log in with same facebook account used as developer account
+2. log in with same account used as developer account
 3. see access code and access token after redirected to profile.php
 ```